remla25-team11/operation/README.md

 The --wait flag will cause the command to wait until all application pods are in a Running and Ready state.

 ```
-helm install my-app ./operation/my-chart \
+helm install my-app ./operation/my-chart --namespace sentiment-app --create-namespace --wait
-  --namespace sentiment-app \
-  --create-namespace \
-  --wait
 ```

-Once all the pods have successfully started you can access the application with the following IP:

-**192.168.56.100:31900**
+The application should be accessible through the istio-ingress IP, which can be retrieved using:

+`kubectl get service istio-ingressgateway -n istio-system`

+If that doesn't work, check what port 80 is mapped to (e.g. 80:31811) and use `192.168.56.100:<PORT>`

+You can check the status of the pods by running:

+`kubectl get pods -n sentiment-app --watch`

+(Be sure to have set the KUBECONFIG variable first)

 ### Cleaning Up